HB-1170

 Plain Language

-Covered providers must embed provenance data in any video, image, or audio content (or combination thereof) that is created or materially altered by their generative AI system, to the extent commercially and technically reasonable.
-The provenance data must enable users to assess whether content was AI-generated or materially altered.
+Covered providers must embed provenance data in any image, video, or audio content created or materially altered by their generative AI system, to the extent commercially and technically reasonable.
+The provenance data must enable users to assess whether the content was AI-generated or materially altered.
 Providers must also use commercially and technically reasonable methods to make the provenance data tamper-resistant.
-Using a commonly supported standard such as C2PA is deemed compliant with the tamper-resistance requirement.
-Provenance data may not include personally identifiable information.
-'Materially altered' excludes minor adjustments like brightness changes, cropping, resizing, denoising, and similar cosmetic edits.
-The chapter does not apply to video games, interactive e-commerce experiences, systems used solely for upscaling/noise reduction/compression, or business-to-business uses.
+Use of a commonly supported technical standard such as C2PA is deemed compliant with the tamper-resistance requirement.
+Provenance data may not include personal information about identifiable individuals.
+"Materially altered" excludes routine editing adjustments like brightness, color, cropping, resizing, format conversion, and audio noise removal.
+The chapter does not apply to video games, interactive e-commerce experiences, or systems used solely for upscaling, noise reduction, or compression, and does not apply to B2B uses, sales, licensing, or distribution of generative AI systems.

 Statutory Text